HaitaiNg/Education/GoRuck/README.md

 <img src="Photos/poleEndZoom.jpg" width=“376” height="869">

-4.)
-Attach the flag.
+5. Attach the flag.

 <img src="Photos/flagAssembly.jpg" width=“376” height="869">

-5.)
-Optional: Add medical tape the flag, and bungie cable.
+6. Optional: Add medical tape the flag, and bungie cable.
 These are for cosmetic appeal.

 #### Substitutions and Tips
--I designed this flag such that the length can be easily extended or reduced.
+- I designed this flag such that the length can be easily extended or reduced.
 To add length, attach EMT conduit pipes and use the Electric Metallic Set screws.
--I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so when I bump into shit I have a lower probability of scratching or denting it.
+- I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so when I bump into shit I have a lower probability of scratching or denting it.
--The Stainless Steel Spring Lake can be replaced by any standard carabiner that can fit thru the holes of the flag.
+- The Stainless Steel Spring Lake can be replaced by any standard carabiner that can fit thru the holes of the flag.
--If you are unable to find a drill & drill bit to pierce the EMT conduit pipe, you can try purchasing bungie cable and wrap the flag around the EMT conduit pipe.
+- If you are unable to find a drill & drill bit to pierce the EMT conduit pipe, you can try purchasing bungie cable and wrap the flag around the EMT conduit pipe.
 When I originally built this I had less than 24 hours to find a drill.
 This was my back up plan if I was unable to find a drill.
--For those living in lower Manhattan, I visited and or contacted multiple hardware, lumber, plumbing, and Electrical stores in search of someone who would do a quick  drill job.
+- For those living in lower Manhattan, I visited and or contacted multiple hardware, lumber, plumbing, and Electrical stores in search of someone who would do a quick  drill job.
 If you do not have a drill you have two options: rent a drill from Home Depot, or find a handyman that will do this service for a small